steinuil/mpv-livetweet/README.md

 	```
   * Open `mpv-livetweet.lua` with a text editor and paste the `oauth_token` and `oauth_token_secret` *enclosed in double quotes* where it tells you to.
   * Uncomment the line matching your OS, save and close the script.
+  * Set the value of `hashtag` to `false` if you don't want it to retrieve a hashtag for the series.
   * Move `mpv-livetweet.lua` to `~/.config/mpv/scripts` or `%APPDATA%/mpv/scripts` depending on your OS.
     * If you're on Windows, move `get-body.vbs` to the scripts directory too.
   * Press `alt+w` to tweet a screenshot and `shift+alt+w` to tweet a screenshot with text.